-- Only a qualified technician may fill your cylinder.
-It is illegal for an attendant to fill an outdated cylinder, or to fill a cylinder beyond 80% capacity.
+- Only a qualified person may fill your cylinder.
+It is illegal for an attendant to fill an outdated cylinder or to fill a cylinder beyond 80 per cent capacity.

 - All cylinders must be inspected and re-qualified or replaced every 10 years.
 A date stamp on the collar of the cylinder indicates when it was last qualified.

-- Just because a propane cylinder hasn't reached its 10-year limitation, doesn't mean it shouldn't be replaced.
-Check your tank closely.
-If it is rusty, damaged or you just aren't sure if it's reliable, don't take unnecessary risks.
-Replace it with a new one and be certain of your safety.
+- Check your tank closely.
+If it’s rusty, damaged or you just aren't sure about it, replace it with a new one and be certain of your safety.

-- When you do get a new propane cylinder, make sure you turn the old one in so that it can be properly purged and recycled or disposed of.
+- Make sure you turn in used cylinders so that they can be properly purged and recycled.